Card art from MTG Light Up the Stage card, overlayed with post title and website information

 What color has the best card draw in MTG?

 Blue is generally considered to have the best card draw options in MTG, thanks to spells like Ancestral Recall (Power 9), Brainstorm, and Ponder.
 Not to mention Rhystic Study in commander.
 Other colors like black and green have strong card draw options too though, making it difficult to say which color is definitively the best.
 You can also find some exceptional white card draw options here.
+And if you're not happy with your color's options, don't forget to check out artifact card draw, and colorless card draw cards.

 Bryan - MCM